What is “greige”?

 Repose Gray has an LRV of 58, and I would again consider it to be a light medium shade.
 It goes well with both wood and white colored trim, and works with bright accents just as well as it does with other neutrals.

 Similar to Agreeable Gray, Repose Gray can be used in any of the rooms of your home.
+Click here for a full review of Repose Gray.

 To see how Repose Gray looks in your home with your lighting, pick up your Samplize square here!